Pearlitic/pearlitic.github.io/Python/README.md

 ### [Perfect Trinode Finder](https://github.com/Pearlitic/pearlitic.github.io/blob/main/Python/Perfect_Trinode_Combo_Finder.py)

 Simple script to find perfect trinode combination.
+If no perfect combo found, the next best option will be displayed.

-Quick and dirty script with no input validation, so make surey ou got no typos!
+Quick and dirty script with no input validation, so make sure you only input perfect trios with no typo!

 ---